 There are also aesthetic merchandising benefits for manufacturers which can increase shelf appeal and boost sales.
 And, perhaps most importantly, as demands for SRP increase, it will become a competitive differentiator.

 Making the Transition to Shelf Ready Packaging?

-Manufacturers looking to make the transition to SRP can expect some up-front work, but with the right planning and overall strategy, the transition can be made smoothly.
+Manufacturers looking to make the transition to SRP can expect some up-front work and cost, but with the right planning and overall strategy, the transition can be made smoothly and add value in multiple segments.
 In fact, we’ve created a free guide to help you successfully navigate SRP.
 This guide will help you identify target product categories, evaluate suppliers, and offers strategies for managing the transition to SRP.